fbpx

 The new color will be added to the subject’s face and possibly the rest of the image if the skin tones are close to the background color.
 This color may be too saturated as well since the skin tone palette is only meant to be a starting point to correct the skin tone.

-Step 5: Reduce The Saturation Levels If Needed
+Step 4: Reduce The Saturation Levels Of The Sample Color

 To reduce the saturation levels on the image, double-click on the bottom eyedropper to open the Color Picker.
 Then select the Saturation option and drag the arrows down on the slider to reduce the saturation levels.